zmy-farmer/julia/doc/stdlib/base.rst

        julia> applicable(f, 1, 2)
        true

-.. function:: invoke(f, (types...), args...)
+.. function:: invoke(f, types::Tuple, args...)

    ..
 Docstring generated from Julia source

-   Invoke a method for the given generic function matching the specified types (as a tuple), on the specified arguments.
+   Invoke a method for the given generic function matching the specified types, on the specified arguments.
 The arguments must be compatible with the specified types.
 This allows invoking a method other than the most specific matching method, which is useful when the behavior of a more general definition is explicitly needed (often as part of the implementation of a more specific method of the same function).

 .. function:: |>(x, f)